On this page

 Steroid injections for low back pain

-For pain that shoots from the lower back down the leg (sciatica), steroid injections can help.
+For pain that shoots from the lower back down the leg, known as sciatica, steroid injections can help.
 Studies show steroid injections at the base of the spine can improve pain for about a month or so.
-This can help in combination with lifestyle changes, which may take longer to work.
+These injections can help in combination with lifestyle changes, which may take longer to work.

 Sometimes, lower back pain requires surgery.
-Doctors only recommend surgery when other treatments don't work, or if it's needed to avoid nerve damage.
+Doctors only recommend surgery when other treatments do not work, or if needed to avoid nerve damage.

 Various surgical techniques can help to stabilize the spine and prevent pain.

-For example, the surgeon may replace worn or damaged discs that don't stay in place or properly cushion the vertebrae.
+For example, the surgeon may replace worn or damaged discs that do not stay in place or properly cushion the vertebrae.
 They may fuse parts of the vertebrae together to make the spine more stable.
 They can also remove bone spurs that can grow in the spine and compress nerves.

 While surgery can relieve pain for some, it carries risks, including infection and nerve damage.
-It also has a long recovery time, taking about 6 weeks before people can get back to light activity.
-That's why doctors only suggest surgery when it is likely to be successful and when it's necessary.
+It also has a long recovery time, taking about six weeks before people can return to light activity.
+This is why doctors only suggest surgery when it is likely to be successful and is necessary.

 Other remedies

 Some people find relief in remedies like massage, acupuncture, or heat (from a hot bath or heating pad).
-Psychological services can help when stress is adding to low back pain, or depression makes lifestyle changes difficult.
+Psychological services can help when stress adds to low back pain or depression makes lifestyle changes difficult.

 Back to top